Marley Marshall-Miranda

-Marley Zane Marshall-Miranda (born 22 October 2002) is a Spanish professional footballer who plays as a central defensive midfielder for side Braintree Town.
+Marley Zane Marshall-Miranda (born 22 October 2002) is an English professional footballer who plays as a central defensive midfielder for side Boreham Wood.

 Career

 Marshall-Miranda joined Colchester United from Brighton & Hove Albion in 2019.
 He had appeared for Brighton's under-18 side during the 2018–19 Under-18 Premier League season.

 After joining Colchester, Marshall-Miranda was sent out on loan to Isthmian League Premier Division side Worthing in December 2019.
 His loan was extended for a further month in January 2020, before being recalled on 30 January.
 He scored one goal in six appearances for the club.

 Marshall-Miranda made his professional debut for Colchester on 5 September 2020, coming on as a second-half substitute for Ben Stevenson in a 3–1 EFL Cup defeat to Reading.

 On 21 December 2020, Marshall-Miranda signed a new contract to keep him with Colchester until summer 2023.

 On 8 May 2024, the club announced he would leave in the summer once his contract expired.

 On 12 June 2024 following his release from Colchester United, Marshall-Miranda secured a permanent move to fellow Essex outfit Braintree Town ahead of the newly promoted side's upcoming National League campaign.

+On 17 December 2025, he joined fellow National League club Boreham Wood.